fretgfr/csbluegem.py/docs/csbluegem.rst

 .. class:: Origin

-    Where this information comes from.
+    Where a :class:`~csbluegem.types.Sale` originated from.

    .. attribute:: Buff